Large sieve inequalities for exceptional Maass forms and the greatest prime factor of $n^2+1$: Introduction

 where $\ell_1 \asymp \ell_2 \gg H$, $\ell_1 \neq \ell_2$, and the level is $q = \ell_1 \ell_2$.
 Although these resemble the second sequence from \cref{eq:dispersion-coeffs} (treated by \cref{thm:large-sieve-dispersion-coeffs}), one should actually handle this case using \cref{thm:large-sieve-expo-phases}, with $\alpha = 0$, $N = H$, and $a = |\ell_1 - \ell_2|$.
 In particular, for these ranges we have $aN = |\ell_1-\ell_2|H \ll \ell_1\ell_2 = q$, so the $1$-term in the right-hand side of \cref{eq:large-sieve-expo} is dominant, and the range in \cref{eq:expo-X-range} becomes $X \ll \ell_1\ell_2/|\ell_1 - \ell_2|$. \end{remark}

 \begin{remark} For simplicity, we state and prove our results in the setting of arbitrary bases of classical Maass forms, following the original work of Deshouillers--Iwaniec \cite{deshouillers1982kloosterman}.
 However, our work should admit two independent extensions, which are relevant for some applications.
-The first is handling Maass forms with a nebentypus, following Drappeau \cite{drappeau2017sums}; this leads to bounds for sums like \cref{eq:sum-of-kloosterman} with $c$ restricted to an arithmetic progression.
-The second is to consider exceptional Hecke--Maass forms for the Ramanujan--Petersson conjecture at finite places, the non-Archimedean analogue of Selberg's conjecture; this should improve the dependency on the scalar $a$ when $aN > q$.
-One can either follow Assing--Blomer--Li \cite{assing2021uniform} to `factor out' $a$ from $\rho_{j\ma}(an)$, and apply Kim--Sarnak's bound at places dividing $a$ \cite{kim2003functoriality} before using our large sieve inequalities, or treat the exceptional forms at places dividing $a$ similarly to the Archimedean case, to match the regular-spectrum bound whenever $aX$ is at most a function of $q$ and $N$ (this option is better when $a$ is well-factorable). \end{remark}
+The first is handling Maass forms with a nontrivial nebentypus, following Drappeau \cite{drappeau2017sums}; this leads to bounds for sums like \cref{eq:sum-of-kloosterman} with $c$ restricted to an arithmetic progression.
+The second is considering Hecke--Maass forms which are exceptional with respect to the Ramanujan--Petersson conjecture at finite places, the non-Archimedean analogue of Selberg's conjecture; this should improve the dependency on the scalar $a$ when $aN > q$.
+One could either follow Assing--Blomer--Li \cite{assing2021uniform} to `factor out' $a$ from $\rho_{j\ma}(an)$ (and apply Kim--Sarnak's bound \cite{kim2003functoriality} at places dividing $a$ before using our large sieve inequalities), or treat the exceptional forms at places dividing $a$ similarly to the Archimedean case, to match the regular-spectrum bound whenever $aX$ is at most a function of $q$ and $N$ (this option should work better when $a$ is well-factorable). \end{remark}